pet-ro/dylan-explained/README.md

    make: *** keine Regel, um html zu erstellen

+   It might be helpful to remove submodule sphinx-extension

+   - see: [remove submodule][]

+   and add it again

 Git Appendix A: Best Practice: The branches of this git project
 ---------------------------------------------------------------